ghc/ghc/docs/users_guide/using-warnings.rst

     This flag warns whenever you write a pattern that binds a variable whose type is unlifted, and yet the pattern is not a bang pattern nor a bare variable.
-    See :ref:`glasgow-unboxed` for informatino about unlifted types.
+    See :ref:`glasgow-unboxed` for information about unlifted types.

+.. ghc-flag:: -Wmissing-home-modules

+    :since: 8.2

+    When a module provided by the package currently being compiled (i.e. the "home" package) is imported, but not explicitly listed in command line as a target.
+Useful for Cabal to ensure GHC won't pick up modules, not listed neither in ``exposed-modules``, nor in ``other-modules``.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's sanity, not yours.)